SciLifeLab Data Repository Reviewing Guidelines

 Keywords

 This is a mandatory field where the submitter can add keywords to the item.
 The keywords can be more specific than the categories and should be used as a means to make the item more findable.
-Units submitting an item are encouraged to include the name of the unit as a keyword.
+Facilities submitting an item are encouraged to include the name of the facility as a keyword.
 There is no upper limit of the number of keywords, but remember to keep the keywords accurate and relevant.
 In order to increase interoperability of the item the keywords should be written in a formal, accessible, shared and broadly applicable language for knowledge representation.

 It is a free-text field and so special attention should be paid to the correct spelling of keywords.
 Misspelling keywords will decrease the findability of the item.
 Searches based on keywords are not case sensitive.